cross-js/cross-js/README.md

 So it works everywhere.<br>
 Others are going to want to use your module but they may also use code testing/coverage inside NodeJS.<br>
 Or for some reason import your script to a web worker without using it<br>
-Your script don't have to be fully functional, you can still write code that depends on the DOM or using the location to redirect to another page or use any node specific code like `process.nextTick`.
+Your script doesn't have to be fully functional, you can still write code that depends on the DOM or using the location to redirect to another page or use any node specific code like `process.nextTick`.
 Even if you write a module that is targeted for only the browser.

 #### How then?

-if your file can be execuded with this tree method without crashing then you are golden.
+If your file can be executed with this three method without crashing then you are golden.

 ```bash
 node utils.js